 The mission of the Physical Education Program is to provide learners with the instruction and skills necessary to lead healthy, active lifestyles and to foster both personal growth and a sense of community through physical activity.
 The program enables students to engage in physical activity while they are involved in rigorous academic study.
 Major emphasis is placed on the development of skills that can be used for lifetime fitness and wellness.
 Students receive a strong background in the fundamentals of the activity selected.
 Instruction is offered in fitness, wellness, individual and team sports, martial arts, dance, aquatics, and outdoor adventure activities.
 Information on classes, including descriptions of current offerings, is available at http://mitpe.com/.

 To satisfy the Physical Education Requirement undergraduates entering MIT as freshmen must take four physical education courses (for eight points) and complete the swimming requirement.
 Transfer students need to complete four points (two courses) as well as the swimming requirement.
 A student may repeat a course at any level and receive points.
-The swimming requirement can be satisfied by taking a beginning swim class or students may elect to test out on fall registration day (visit http://mitpe.com/ to see a video of the swim test).
+The swimming requirement can be satisfied by taking a beginning swim class or students may elect to test out during orientation week in the fall (visit http://mitpe.com/ to see a video of the swim test).
 In addition to taking traditional physical education courses, students may earn physical education points in the following ways:

 Students find it best to complete their four courses during their freshman year; however, students are responsible for completing their Physical Education Requirement by their sophomore year.
 In general, students must attend 11 sessions/classes to receive the two points for a physical education course.
 Freshmen are expected to complete the swim test on fall registration day or, if they can't swim, register during the swim test for a first-quarter swim course.
-Students who do not complete the Physical Education Requirement by the end of their sophomore year must submit a plan for a time extension with the Physical Education Office at http://mitpe.com/.
+Students who do not complete the entire Physical Education Requirement by the end of their second year (typically the sophomore year) must submit a plan for a time extension with the Physical Education Office at http://mitpe.com/.

 Physical education courses are offered in two six-week quarters during the fall term and during the spring term.
 A fifth "quarter" is offered during the January Independent Activities Period.
 Two points are awarded for each course per quarter.